qiita-spots/qiita/CONTRIBUTING.md

 2. We keep fully patched versions of the DBS and HTML files in the repository
 3. We keep a patch file for each patch as required in the `qiita_db/support_files/patches` directory.
 Note that **the patches will be applied in order based on the natural sort order of their filename** (e.g., `2.sql` will be applied before `10.sql`, and `10.sql` will be applied before `a.sql`)

+### Patch 91.sql

+In May 2024 we decided to:
+* Merge all patches into the main database schema, this means that there are no patches younger than 92.sql.
+* Added a new folder `patches/test_db_sql/` where we can store sql files that will only be applied for the test environment.
+* Added a test to the GitHub actions to test that the production database has an expected number of rows.

+Note that these changes mean:
+1. 92.sql is the current first sql file to patch the database.
+2. If you need to make changes (like INSERTS) _only_ to the tests database you need to add a patch to `patches/test_db_sql/`.

 ### Developer Workflow

 1. Load the fully patched DBS file (e.g., `qiita-db.dbs`) in [DBSchema](http://www.dbschema.com/)